thurstonsand/scala-cass/docs/cass21/src/main/tut/cass21/type-mappings.md

 | tuple          | Tuple*               |
 | **timestamp**  | **java.util.Date**   |

-* There are overrides for the Joda library that take advantage of Cassandra's new codecs.
+* There are overrides for the joda library and jdk8 time library that take advantage of Cassandra's new codecs.
 [See date codecs](/21/date-codecs.html) for more